Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 # UNIGAP - PORTFOLIO BUILDING MODULE - SQL/ PYTHON PROJECT

-🔥Use this template as an outline for your SQL/ Python Github projects - which only contains task by tas.
+🔥Use this template as an outline for your SQL/ Python Github projects - which is task by task type of projects.
 Make a copy of this readme file and tailor it your own.
 Happy portfolio-ing and start applying aggressively :"))

 ---
 ![KPMG Transaction Analysis](https://github.com/Dorothy-Ho-Vy/Sample_SQL_Python_template/blob/4dee6ff56077b90b1aea82e8517136f7185a77a3/Blue%20White%20Modern%20Payment%20Gateway%20Service%20Twitter%20Post.png.crdownload)